Spanish passport

-A Spanish passport (pasaporte español) is an identity document issued to Spanish citizens with right of abode in the Iberian mainland, Ceuta, Melilla, Balearic Islands and Canary Islands, for the purpose of travel outside Spain.
+A Spanish passport (pasaporte español) is an identity document issued to Spanish citizens with right of abode in the Iberian mainland, Ceuta, Melilla, Balearic Islands and Canary Islands, for travel outside Spain.
 Every Spanish citizen is also a citizen of the European Union.
 The passport, along with the national identity card, allows for free rights of movement and residence in any of the states of the European Union, European Economic Area, and Switzerland.

-Spanish citizens have visa-free or visa on arrival access to 191 countries and territories; the international access available to Spanish citizens ranks third in the world according to the 2023 Visa Restrictions Index.
+Spanish citizens have visa-free or visa-on-arrival access to 189 countries and territories, which places Spanish passport holders is in the 3rd-ranking group in the world according to July 2025 Henley Passport Index.